-- On 22 of June 2022, the Commission adopted a proposal for a Regulation on nature restoration1, which aims to restore European habitats that are in poor condition, and to bring back nature to all ecosystems, from forest and agricultural land to marine, freshwater and urban ecosystems.
-Under this proposal, legally binding targets for nature restoration in different ecosystems will apply, complementing existing laws. - The Economic and Social Committee adopted its opinion on the proposal on 25 January 2023.
-The Committee of the Regions adopted its opinion on the proposal on 9 February 2023.
+1. On 22 of June 2022, the Commission adopted a proposal for a Regulation on Nature Restoration1, which aims to restore European habitats that are in poor condition, and to bring back nature to all ecosystems, from forest and agricultural land to marine, freshwater and urban ecosystems.
+Under this proposal, legally binding targets for nature restoration in different ecosystems will apply, complementing existing laws.

-1 10607/22 + ADD 1.
+10607/22 + ADD 1.